BartSte/dotfiles-linux/README.md

 - Run the script: `$HOME/dotfiles-windows/main.ps1`
 - All the subfolders of `$HOME/dotfiles-windows` are executed by calling the `main.ps1` file, e.g., `$HOME/dotfiles-windows/powershell/main.ps1`.

+### Git crypt

+The `dotfiles` repository contains some files that are encrypted using `git-crypt`.
+However, using git crypt on windows is not straightforward yet.
+However, there are some files, that are now encrypted, we need to access somehow.
+As a solution we symlink to the files from the `dotfiles` repository from the WLS account, instead of the windows account.
+For example, we symlink the `urls` from `qutebrowser` from WSL to the windows AppData folder.
+This way, we can still use the `dotfiles` repository, but we do not have to use git crypt on windows.
+To facilitate linking, an environment variable `LH` is created which hold the windows path to the WSL home directory.
+This variable is set when you enter a powershell session.

 # Background